Andres2D/berserk-javascript/data-structures/README.md

 #### Transversal
 Is like a map in array, it visits every node in the list and perform some operation in the data.

+#### Doubly linked lists
+Are more efficient than singly linked list due to the traversal in both directions.
+However, its logic is more complex and it requires manage previous and next references.

+> Applications of doubly linked lists:
+> Implementation of undo and redo for text editors.
+> cache
+> browser history management
+> Music playlists and navigation feature